Vilmo18/COVID-19-Making-Decision/README.md

 - Tiwonge
 - Yvan

-## Research Question
+## Title

-What is the impact if the timing of non-pharmaceutical Intervention (NPIs) on the hospitalisation bed capacity for COVID-19 outbreaking : Berlin?
+The impact on the timing of non-pharmacotical interventions(NPI) on the hospital’s bed capacity for Covid-19 outbreak in Italy 2020
 ## Model

 <p align="center">